garbii/todolist-frontend/README.md

 Application is developed in angular2 with version 9.0.0.
 The application is developed in VSC IDE.

-There are two component for the application logics.
+There are two components for the application business logic.

-1- The component that list all tasks.
+1- The first one is the component that lists all tasks.

-2- The component that is used for creating new task.
+2- The second one is used for creating new task to add list.

 ## Deploying application in 3 ways.